 When you know where you want to teach, create a list of the school districts in your preferred area.
 The U.S. Department of Education's National Center for Education Statistics has a search engine for addresses of all public school districts nationwide.
 Remember to investigate education employment opportunities posted on the Augustana Career Center Job and Internship Listing.
 Another valuable resource is the American Association for Employment in Education.

 Every week apply to as many advertised positions as you possibly can.
-Continue applying until you receive and accept a job offer.
+Continue to network and apply until you receive a job offer.

 The links below will get assist you in your job search.
 For states that are not listed below, search for the Department of Education website of the state of your choice to learn about state teaching requirements and job openings.
 For more information, examine our Additional Education Job Search Resources, and explore Teaching Overseas opportunities.

 - List of Sioux Falls Area School Districts (PDF)